Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Secret Managment/External Secrets/configuration-secretstore.md

       vaultUrl: <Azure_KeyVault_Vault_URL>
 ```

-- Below is a sample syntax for defining the cluster secret store resource (if you want to have your secret store available over multiple namespaces within your cluser):
+- Below is a sample syntax for defining a ClusterSecretStore resource (If you want to have your secret store available cluster wide over multiple namespaces):

 ```yaml title="cluster secret store resource layout"
 apiVersion: external-secrets.io/v1alpha1